yuluqinn/CCM-site/README.md

 Code submission is not required for the final project.

 ## Lecture schedule
-Live discussion is on Mondays 10-11 AM
+Live discussion is on Mondays 10-11 AM.
+Pre-recorded lectures both from Brenden Lake and [Todd Gureckis](https://as.nyu.edu/faculty/todd-gureckis.html).

 - Mon.
 Jan 24: Introduction
  ([video](https://vimeo.com/666970843))([slides-intro](slides/lecture-01-introduction.pdf))